lsirivong/gatsby-plugin-modal-routing/README.md

 ### Opening a page in a modal

-Pass `{ modal: true }` as Link state to open the pathname in a modal.
+Pages can be opened in a modal context by passing the `{ modal: true }` flag to Link state.

 Example: